Oslandia/workshop-postgis-qgis-3d/workshop.md

 ### Street average height

 We focus on a specific street in Boulder.
-This street is included in the `aoi` table, and its polygon definition is the following :
+This street is included in the `aoi` table, and its polygon definition is the following:

 ```
 Polygon ((3059754.11213863966986537 1242957.59447286371141672, 3059783.05083170812577009 1242956.8886510815937072, 3059777.0513465590775013 1243585.42294808942824602, 3059752.34758418379351497 1243587.54041343578137457, 3059754.11213863966986537 1242957.59447286371141672))